 Patty felt keyed up, tense.
-Today, the plastic bus seat seemed harder than usual, and Patty shifted uncomfortably every few minutes.
-She felt like she was coming out of her skin and couldn’t wait to get off the bus and get home.
+Today, the plastic bus seat seemed more complicated than usual, and Patty shifted uncomfortably every few minutes.
+She felt like she was coming out of her skin and couldn’t wait to get off the bus and home.
 It wasn’t that someone waited just beyond the front door but something.
 With the kids out and one their own – and her ex just plain out – there hadn’t been much at home to look forward to.
 Over the past year, though, Patty had come to rely more and more on her evening buffer at the end of a long and frustrating day.

-It had started out as just a glass of wine with dinner; after all, who was there to see or care?
+It had started as just a glass of wine with dinner; after all, who was there to see or care?
 That single glass, however, had worked its way up to several refills.
-Patty stopped counting; she really didn’t want to know.
+Patty stopped counting; she didn’t want to know.

 Cocooned in a merlot fog, Patty could feel the stress and worry that relentlessly stalked her during the day slip away.
-Nothing really mattered; nothing could get to her.
+Nothing mattered; nothing could get to her.
 The free-floating sense of impending disaster dissipated, merging with the fog.
 Fear, stress, and anxiety couldn’t break through; she made sure of that as she topped off her glass.

 SOURCE: Chapter 4 in Overcoming Anxiety, Worry and Fear: Practical Ways to Find Peace